doctest/doctest/doc/markdown/roadmap.md

     - reporting running time of tests
     - count a test case as failed if it exceeds X ms (but no force-killing!)
     - killing a test that exceeds a time limit (will perhaps require threading or processes)
-- matchers - should investigate what they are - look at google test and Catch
+- matchers - should investigate what they are - look at google test/mock and Catch (also predicates and boost test)
 - convolution support for the assertion macros (with a predicate)
 - generators? - look at Catch - and investigate what they are
 - look at property based testing